FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/bayesian_hierarchical_modeling_at_scale.md

 ## Implementation

 Let's take a quick look into our model code which is just a normal Python.
-It's our *model* since we assume that given the right parameters it would be able to generate sales for a given store and day resembling the observed sales for this store and day.
+It's good to keep in mind, that we call this a *model* since we assume that given the right parameters it would be able to generate sales for some given stores and days resembling the observed sales for these stores and days.

 ```python
 import numpyro